The Challenge: Liver Cancer

 “When I talked to Dr. Hughes and he said it would be a few years, I was in a state of shock,” Barb said.

 Despite being very sick, Barb was still too healthy to be placed on the transplant waiting list.
 Her Model for End-stage Liver Disease (MELD) score, which is based on a patient’s current health status and how urgently he or she needs a transplant, was too low.

 Depending on the MELD score, some patients may remain on the transplant waiting list until a deceased-donor organ becomes available.
-Because there aren’t enough deceased-donor organs available to meet the growing demand, many percent of people on the waiting list die before receiving a transplant.
+Because there aren’t enough deceased-donor organs available to meet the growing demand, many people on the waiting list die before receiving a transplant.
 Luckily for Barb, there was another option.

 The Path to Living Donation at UPMC

 Dr. Hughes suggested that Barb consider a living-donor liver transplant.
 During a living-donor liver transplant, a portion of a healthy donor’s liver is transplanted into the recipient to replace their unhealthy liver.
 The liver has the unique ability to regenerate, making this surgery possible.

 Barb appreciated that she could take control of her situation and try to find a donor herself, rather than waiting until a deceased-donor liver was available.
 She decided to pursue living donation.

 Barb didn’t have anyone in mind to be her donor, so her cousin set up a Facebook page to share her situation with family and friends.
 Spreading her story was the best chance to find a living donor.